-- A. Details Displays a graph of recent sensor data - B. History List of all past heartbeats and readings - C. Actions List of all actions attached to this sensor - D. Settings Editable levels for your sensor - E. Calibrate Set your sensor to read more accurately - F. Scale Change the scale of readings for your sensor
+- A. Details Displays a graph of recent sensor data - B. History List of all past heartbeats and readings - C. Actions List of all actions attached to the sensor - D. Settings Configurable levels for a sensor - E. Calibrate Set the sensor to read more accurately - F. Scale Change the readings scale of the sensor

-Directly under the tab bar is an overview of your sensor.
-This allows you to see the signal strength and the battery level of the selected sensor.
+Directly under the top horizontal tabbed menu bar is an overview of your sensor.
+You can see the signal strength and the battery level of the selected sensor.
 A colored dot in the left corner of the sensor icon denotes its status.

-- Green indicates the sensor is checking in and within user-defined safe parameters. - Red indicates the sensor has met or exceeded a user-defined thereshold or triggered event. - Gray indicates that no sensor readings are being recorded, rendering the sensor inactive. - Yellow indicates that the sensor reading is out of date, due to perhaps a missed heartbeat check-in.
+- Green indicates the sensor is checking in and is within user-defined safe parameters. - Red indicates the sensor has met or exceeded a user-defined threshold or triggered event. - Gray indicates that no sensor readings are being recorded, rendering the sensor inactive. - Yellow indicates that the sensor reading is outdated, due to perhaps a missed heartbeat check-in.